valmisson/gridi/README.md

 * Powerful grid system made with flexbox and over the mobile-first concept.
 * Create layouts of all shapes and sizes with a 12-column system and five standard responsive levels.
 * Easy to customize and adapt to your layout with scss.
-* Based on the bootstrap 4 grid system

 ## Install